johncarmack1984/johncarmack1984/README.md

 ### Professional Summary:

 Senior Software Engineer and Technical Leader with 25 years of experience in the FinTech, Marketing, and Ecommerce industries.
 Proven track record of delivering complex projects on tight deadlines.
-Specializes in leading teams and developing enterprise-grade platforms and applications.
+Specializes in leading teams and developing production-ready, enterprise-grade platforms and applications.